remla25-team1/operation/docs/extension.md

         - The latency between when model drift actually begins (i.e., when the input data or user behavior changes) and when the system detects it and starts retraining.
         - How much the model's predictive performance worsened before the retraining kicked in
         - How often the pipeline retrains the model, and how much compute/storage it uses.

-### Generalizability

-This extension is broadly applicable to any ML system deployed in a dynamic environment.
-By coupling retraining and deployment with real-time data monitoring, and using tools like DVC for reproducibility, it establishes a feedback loop that improves adaptability and efficiency.
-It promotes a self-correcting, production-aware release pipeline — essential for maintaining performance and trust in evolving applications.

 ### Sources